 You might have heard me speak before about values.
 I’d like you to imagine a ladder with seven rungs on it.
 At the very top of the ladder is your highest value – your top priority and what is most important to you.
 As you go down the ladder, you have things that are less valuable, less of a priority and less important to you.

 This hierarchy of values or value structure that you live with is unique.
-In fact, it’s fingerprint specific.
+In fact, it's fingerprint specific.
 Nobody has the same set of values as you, which means that you will be surrounded in life by people with a very different set of values to you.
 Some of those people with similar values are likely to be more supportive and may even become a friend.
 Other people with very different values may be more challenging to get along with and may even be perceived as an enemy.
-If you prefer to watch the video, click below. ↓
+If you prefer to watch the video on internal dialogue, click below. ↓

 In your life, you are likely to find that you gravitate towards and open up more to people who are supportive of your values.
 You might also admire them and put them on a pedestal, maybe even going into shame mode or developing a juvenile dependency on them because you don’t want to lose them.
 This could be a friend that you perceive to be more attractive, more wealthy, more popular or more intelligent – or even a colleague that you perceive to be better at their job or more successful than you.